authgear/authgear-server/docs/specs/authentication-flow-api-reference.md

 # Authentication Flow API

 Authentication Flow API is a HTTP API to create and run an authentication flow.
-It is the same API that powers that the default UI of Authgear.
-With Authentication Flow API, you can build your own UI while preserving the capability of running complicated authentication flow as the default UI does.
+It is the same API that powers that Auth UI of Authgear.
+With Authentication Flow API, you can build your own UI while preserving the capability of running complicated authentication flow as Auth UI does.

 # State and Branching